camwestwood/xapi/README.md

 If the need arises, particular versions will get their own branches, but until that time, everything is merged into the main branch.
 Releases will be made after the group has come to an agreement.

-# Statement Templates
+# Recipes
-Here are descriptions of statements that can be sent to the Jisc LRW, full statement examples, data needed to create the statement and any analysis recipes that the statement may be a part of.
+Here are descriptions of statements that can be sent to the Jisc LRW, full statement examples, data needed to create the statement.
 As far as possible all entities are the same across statements and are identified by a version.

 ## Statement Vocabulary and Common Structures